Calls for a voucher scheme to aid Covid-hit High Street

 Similar schemes to pep up the economy have been introduced in Jersey and Malta.

-In July, Jersey residents received £100 each to stimulate the island’s economy.
+In July, it Jersey residents received £100 each to stimulate the island's economy.

 The £11m government scheme was part of a broader £150m economic package to assist with recovery from the coronavirus pandemic.